 No, the Thai Custom Act 2017 explicitly states that goods crossing the border or being transshipped are not subject to tax or duty.
-Only restriction is that good MUST be re-exported within 30 days from the dte of arrival, otherwise they will be imported (with payment of duty and VAT) or seized and actioned/destroyed.
+Only restriction is that good MUST be re-exported within 30 days from the date of arrival, otherwise they will be imported (with payment of duty and VAT) or seized and auctioned/destroyed.

 Section 102 of Custom Act says that “Any person bringing in goods for transit or transshipment out of the Kingdom shall submit a declaration pursuant to the forms and follow the rules, procedures and conditions specified by the Director-General.
 The goods under paragraph one are not subject to a duty payment if the terms prescribed in paragraph one are complied, and such goods are brought out of the Kingdom within thirty days from the date of their entry into the Kingdom.”

 Are goods in Transit or Transshipped subject to Custom control?

 According to Section 104 of Custom Act, “In case there is a reasonable doubt that goods brought in for transit or transshipment have one of the following characteristics, a custom officer shall have a power to inspect or search such goods without a warrant: